These healthy breakfast cookies have no butter, oil or gluten! They’re so quick and easy and made with yogurt for an extra protein boost!

 That’s the sound of the breakfast winner bell.

 To bring the protein POW to these breakfast cookies, I used Siggi’s yogurt which is an Icelandic-Style strained yogurt that is made with simple (non-artificial!) ingredients, and not a lot of sugar.
+It’s the perfect swap for fat in these cookies, instead of oil or avocado like in the paleo breakfast avocado cookies with kale!

 You guys.
 Have you tried this yogurt?
 It is creamy x eleventy billion and twelve, has 14 grams of protein (!!!) and has so many fun flavors.